 So, without further delay, let's dive in.

 An Employee Stock Purchase Plan (ESPP) makes a proposal that allows employees to pick company stock at a discounted price (usually 5% – 15%, with a chance of more than 15% in some cases), usually through an after-tax payroll deduction.
 This gives employees an opportunity to become shareholders of their company, giving them a sense of ownership and equality with corporate goals.
-Company stock options are perhaps the simplest stock-buying program in use today.
-Employees can hold stock or sell it immediately to realize potential gain.
-Although rare, some employers impose restrictions on ‘holding periods’ after purchases.

-Before exploring the legalities, regulations, and ESPPs tax implications, let’s first understand how it works.
+Before exploring the legalities, regulations, and ESPPs tax implications , let’s first understand how it works.
 This gives us a basic understanding before we get into the details.

 Let's start by delving into the details of how ESPPs work in order to comprehend the tax implications associated with company stock options.